Ali Fedotowsky Finally Walks Down The Aisle: ‘Bachelorette’ Marries Kevin Manno

 A post shared by Ali Fedotowsky (@alifedotowsky) on

 Of course, Ali Fedotowsky’s love story could have gone another way.
-Ali first appeared on the Jake Pavelka’s season of The Bachelor, but she quit the show mid-season due to work obligations.
+Ali first appeared on Jake Pavelka’s season of The Bachelor, but she quit the show mid-season due to work obligations.
 In 2010, she went on to headline the next season of The Bachelorette where she accepted a proposal from Roberto Martinez in front of ABC’s cameras.
-While it seemed as Ali and Roberto were the real deal, Fedotowsky split from her Bachelorette boyfriend in 2011 after an 18-month engagement and they are no longer in contact.
+While it seemed as Ali and Roberto were the real deal, Fedotowsky split from her Bachelorette boyfriend in 2011 after an 18-month engagement, and they are no longer in contact.
 Ali Fedotowsky first met Manno in 2013, and they announced their engagement two years later.
 Ali shared the news with fans on her popular Ali Luvs blog.

 “So excited to share that Kevin asked me to be his wife and I said YES!!!”
 Ali wrote.
 “No actually, I screamed yes.
 Ha!
 He proposed yesterday and we had the most beautiful, magical day with our closest friends and can’t wait to celebrate with family back home.
 Love, the future Mrs. Manno.”